 Final thoughts

-Whatever material your carpet is made from, there are ways to clean and maintain it.
-You can also remove even the trickiest of stains with a little Pro know-how!
-Just follow our guide to keeping your area rugs clean and you’ll enjoy beautiful rugs for years to come.
+Whatever material your rug is made from, there’s a way to clean and maintain it — and with a little Pro know-how, you can lift even the trickiest stains.
+Follow this guide and you’ll enjoy beautiful rugs for years to come.

-Pro Tip: Now your area rugs are clean, it’s time to do the rest of the furniture.
+Pro Tip: Now your rugs are clean, tackle the rest of the furniture.
 Learn how to clean your fabric couch and sofa now!